US Releases Declassified Report On Russian Hacking, Concludes That Putin 'Developed a Clear Preference' For Trump

 Re: (Score:3, Informative)

 No, Assange has simply claimed it wasn't Russia (why anyone would believe Assange is beyond me, even if he was in a position to know that all the intermedaries weren't Russians).
 People like you keep trying to make Rich into some sort of victim of the Clinton Crime FAmily.
 It's a deep irony that you'll reject multiple US security services' claims that Russia was the source, but buy into a completely unevidenced and really quite idiotic conspiracy theory that Hillary Clinton had a DNC staffer murdered.
-And f
+And for what?
+So that voting for Trump doesn't make you a fucking moron?
+Well, too bad, you're a fucking moron.

 Gee, I wonder...
 (Score:5, Insightful)